mvdhout1992/ra303p-iran/docs/features.md

         Iron_Curtain_Trigger_Object: ID = 67, parameter 1 = frames duration for Iron Curtain
         effect (Iron Curtains the object that triggered this trigger event, e.g. "Entered by..")

+147. It's now possible to use BuildingTypes in TeamTypes/taskforces.
+So you can for example now have buildings paradropped in.